afunnydev/tinysociety/content/singles/write-with-us.md

       id: experience
       description: >-
         You don’t have experience writing articles?
 That’s fine, we’ll help you get on board with our content experts!
 But we’ll be honest with you, writing with us takes some work.
 We want your article to shine and be a real knockout when coming out.
 Once received, we will get the editorial team to look at it and guide you to make the final touch.
-    - title: Why write with us?
+    - title: Why write for us?
       id: why
       description: >-
         We think Innovative and bold Tiny House ideas should be highlighted and we want you to get credit for it!
 That is why we put the name of our content writers on every single article with a link to his/her bio.
 It is also rewarding!
 Thousands of people around the community read your content.
 Builders, architects, and other employers are reading your thoughts on different Tiny living subjects!
 An excellent opportunity to show what you can bring to the Tiny Community :)